Merchant Cash Advance FAQs

 What are the alternatives to Merchant Cash Advance?

 There are plenty of fast business loans that you can use instead of a merchant cash advance.
 The most similar option would be invoice factoring.
 Invoice factoring is also different from traditional loans.
 Invoice factors are also upfront, although they are not repaid in the same way.
+Term loans are one of the most popular options.

 Can a startup business use MCA?

 Yes, merchant cash advances are usually available to startups.
 The merchant cash advance broker will assess your business and decide whether to give you an advance.
+If your business is transactional and you accept credit and debit sales, you should have no trouble finding an MCA provider.